dbrandonk/animal_behavior_detection/README.md

   Running this command will produce a model and various performance plots of the model.

 ## TODO
+- Make code better.
-- Include more technical details.
+- Make technical report better.